 Magento is an open source platform, similar to something like WordPress, except it focuses primarily on ecommerce, and it is certainly one of the best ways to build an online store, particularly a multi-vendor one.
 You can’t simply allow multiple vendors through your website without the help of an extension.
 That extension is the Marketplace Multi-Vendor Module, which lets you convert a pre-existing Magento site into a multi-vendor marketplace.

-With the extension you can offer separate seller profiles for the vendors to login and manage their own content.
-The sellers can modify various items in their profiles such as logos, images, media, product collections and feedback.
+With the extension, you can offer separate seller profiles for the vendors to login and manage their own content.
+The sellers can modify various items in their profiles such as logos, images, media, product collections, and feedback.
 I particularly like that the extension lets you provide different commissions to every vendor.
-This offering requires a little cash upfront, but it’s actually reasonably priced for the amount of features that come along with it.
+This offering requires a little cash upfront, but it’s actually reasonably priced for the sheer number of features that come along with it.
 It’s also rather easy to setup compared to some other options like or IXXO.